salamjs/tma-test-project/README.md

-To simplify the deployment process, this template includes a pre-configured [GitHub workflow](.github/workflows/github-pages-deploy.yml) that automatically deploys the project when changes are pushed to the `master` branch.
+To simplify the deployment process, this template includes a pre-configured [GitHub workflow](.github/workflows/github-pages-deploy.yml) that automatically deploys the project when changes are pushed to the `main` branch.

 To enable this workflow, create a new environment (or edit the existing one) in the GitHub repository settings and name it `github-pages`.
-Then, add the `master` branch to the list of deployment branches.
+Then, add the `main` branch to the list of deployment branches.

 You can find the environment settings using this
 URL: `https://github.com/{username}/{repository}/settings/environments`.